 We get many enthusiastic calls and emails from people ready to get solar installed on their roofs.
-Their enthusiasm is exceeded only by their disappointment if I have to tell them their roofs don’t work.
-Here are some questions to ask yourself when evaluating if your roof is solar-friendly.
+Their enthusiasm is exceeded only by their disappointment if we tell them that their projected return isn’t that good because their roof is far less than ideal.

 Can solar panels fit on my roof?

-Most roof shapes work for solar, although hip roofs lose some useable space due to their shape.
+Most roof shapes work for solar, although hip roofs have less space than may initially meet the eye.

 Is my roof good for solar?